Burramatta NAIDOC

 What happens if it is raining or there is bad weather?

-The event will proceed in wet weather, bring your raincoat!
+The event will proceed in wet weather so please bring your raincoat.
 If we need to cancel due to dangerous weather conditions, we will update the website and our social media channels.

 Can I park at the park?

-Yes, parking will be subject to availability within the park and in the surrounding streets.
-It is recommended patrons attend the event via public transport, via carpool or ride share apps.
-The closest train station is Parramatta Station or Westmead Station.
+Parking will be subject to availability within the park and in the surrounding streets.
+We recommend travelling by public transport, carpooling or rideshare where possible.
+The closest stations are Parramatta and Westmead.

 Can I ride my bike to and in the park?